LAWS FOR SELLING HANDMADE

 Were you under the impression that your business is too small to follow the laws?

-Regardless of whether it earns $100/year or $100,000, is operated out of a home or a rented studio, sells jewelry or soap…
+Regardless of whether your handmade business earns $100/year or $100,000, is operated out of a home or a rented studio, sells jewelry or soap…

 Has laws to follow.